faisal-alhajeri/solve-guessing-color-game/README.md

 ```
 npm start
 ```
-to run the actual program
+to run the actual program<br><br>

+also you can run use the application with out deploting it on your own machine by wisitng <a href="https://solve-guessing-color-game.herokuapp.com/">this link</a>

 ## How to use the application?